Why are the "last trumpet" and the "seventh trumpet" not the same trumpet?

 Ted’s Response:

 I also agree with those who embrace the "Post-tribulation" view that Jesus' second advent to earth will take place in association with the blowing of the Seventh Trumpet.
-I even agree that there will be a catching up of believers at this time, just prior to Jesus' descent to earth (see secondary rapture events and Is it possible that there will be multiple Rapture events?).
+I even agree that there probably will be a catching up of a smaller group of believers at that time, just prior to Jesus' descent to earth.
+That is, I believe that there will be multiple catching-up events.
+(See secondary rapture events and Is it possible that there will be multiple Rapture events?)

-However, Matthew 24:29—a picture of some of the Sixth Seal events—is followed immediately and directly by 24:30,31—a picture of the Rapture.
+However, Matthew 24:29—a picture of some of the Sixth Seal events—is followed immediately and directly by 24:30,31—a picture of Jesus' appearance in the clouds and the subsequent Rapture.
 Jesus describes nothing else in between.
-Yet, if Jesus does not return back to earth until the blowing of the Seventh Trumpet, where in Jesus' Olivet Discourse is any portrayal of the opening of the Seventh Seal or of any of the first six trumpet judgments?
-They are not there, and that is because the Rapture occurs imminently after the opening of the Sixth Seal, but prior to the opening of the Seventh Seal.
+Yet, if Jesus does not return back to earth until the blowing of the Seventh Trumpet, where in Jesus' Olivet Discourse is any portrayal of the opening of the Seventh Seal or of any of the first six Trumpet Judgments?
+They are not there.
+That is because the Rapture will occur immediatetly following the opening of the Sixth Seal but prior to the opening of the Seventh Seal—the latter which will commence the seven Trumpet Judgments, the first wave of God's wrath, followed by the Bowl Judgments, the second wave of God's wrath.
+(See more at Are the Sixth Seal events at the very end of the 70th Week?)

-Pertaining to your second question, if the trumpet (actually, shofar) blown on Rapture day is the "last trumpet," and if the Rapture will take place on a Rosh haShanah as I propose, then perhaps the "first trumpet" was blown on the first Rosh haShanah, as decreed in Leviticus 23:23-25.
+Pertaining to your second question, if the trumpet (actually, shofar) blown on Rapture day is the "last trumpet," and if the Rapture will take place on a Feast of Trumpets or Rosh haShanah as I propose, then perhaps the "first trumpet" was blown on the first Feast of Trumpets decreed in Leviticus 23:23-25.
 (Note that the beginning of the religious calendar was changed to be in the Spring, as per Exodus 12:2.
-The seventh month of the religious calendar is the first month of the civil calendar, which is why Rosh haShanah is considered to be the Jewish New Year.)
+The seventh month of the religious calendar is the first month of the civil calendar, which is why Rosh haShanah is considered to be the Hebrew civil New Year.)

-It also may be that since Rosh haShanah is known as the Feast of Trumpets, a series of trumpets (shofars) will be blown on that ultimate Rosh haShanah of the future.
-If so, then I would expect for the Rapture event to take place at the blowing of the last of those trumpets.
+It also could be that the "first trumpet" was blown on the day that God descended to the top of Mount Sinai a few months after the Israelites left Egypt, just before He gave the Ten Commandments to Moses (Exodus 19:16-19).
+Another possibility is that since Rosh haShanah is known as the Feast of Trumpets, a series of trumpets (shofars) will be sounded on that ultimate Rosh haShanah of the future.
+If so, then I would expect for the Rapture event to take place at the blowing of the last of those trumpets that will ring in the civil New Year—which will bring God's imminent wrath and vengeance upon the earth.

 Return to Email Questions and Ted’s Responses